uvavision/RerankingTransformer/README.md

 To use the code for experiments on Stanford Online Products, please refer to the folder [RRT_SOP](RRT_SOP).

-To use the code for evaluating SuperGlue on Revisited Oxford/Paris and Stanford Online Products, please refer to the submodule [SuperGlue](SuperGlue).
+To use the code for evaluating SuperGlue on Revisited Oxford/Paris and Stanford Online Products, please refer to the repo [SuperGlue](https://github.com/uvavision/SuperGluePretrainedNetwork).

 ## Citing